 - Talk to other public health faculty members, MPH staff members, and students.

-Planning for the APE in PUBLHLTH 787: APE Seminar
+Planning for the APEX in PUBLHLTH 787: APEX Seminar

-PUBLHLTH 787 is a required one-credit course developed to assist the students in preparing for the APE The seminar provides students with useful skills needed to complete an APE and to work in a public health community setting.
+PUBLHLTH 787 is a required one-credit course developed to assist the students in preparing for the APEX The seminar provides students with useful skills needed to complete an APEX and to work in a public health community setting.
 Students must have a good idea of the type of placement they desire before enrolling in this course.
-The course culminates in the completion of the APE learning agreement (pdf).
-Please also see a helpful APE planning checklist (pdf).
+The course culminates in the completion of the APEX learning agreement (pdf).
+Please also see a helpful APEX planning checklist (pdf).

 Students will be assigned a faculty advisor upon admission to the MPH Program.
-The faculty advisor will provide insight into potential opportunities, review APE products, and review the ILE components.
+The faculty advisor will provide insight into potential opportunities, review APEX products, and review the ILE components.

 Community engagement coordinator

-The Community Engagement Coordinator, Debra Siegenthaler, assists students in the development, implementation, and evaluation of the APE and the ILE.
+The Community Engagement Coordinator, Debra Siegenthaler, assists students in the development, implementation, and evaluation of the APEX and the ILE.

 Debra Siegenthaler RN, MS